Skip to content

 • All training sites are risk assessed by qualified staff

-• All Level 1 training is completed in a traffic free environment (usually the playground)
+• All level one training is completed in a traffic free environment (usually the playground)

-• Level 2 and 3 training is completed on the road
+• Level two and three training is completed on the road

-Although Level 2 and 3 Bikeability training provides children and young people with the skills to make safer choices when cycling on the road, it is important that these skills continue to be practiced and developed with an adult after the course.
+Although level two and three Bikeability training provides children and young people with the skills to make safer choices when cycling on the road, it is important that these skills continue to be practiced and developed with an adult after the course.

-Level 1 and 2 for Year 6 pupils (and Year 5 in Terms 5 and 6)
+Level one and two for year 6 pupils (and year 5 in terms 5 and 6)

 pink line

-This training is currently offered at a cost of £12 per pupil.
-As a guide this training consists of 12 children being trained by 2 instructors over 3 days.
+This training is currently offered at a cost of £15 per pupil.
+As a guide this training consists of 12 children being trained by two instructors over three days.

 pink line

-This training is offered to students from Year 7-11 free of charge.
-The course is delivered within 3 hours with 1 instructor to 3 trainees.
+This training is offered to students from year 7 to 11 free of charge.
+The course is delivered within three hours with one instructor to three trainees.

-It builds upon the foundations of Levels 1 and 2, which is often delivered in Primary schools.
+It builds upon the foundations of levels one and two, which is often delivered in primary schools.

 If you are part of a School Games Partnership, you should seek training through them in the first instance.